Debbcwing/SbNPZD_Exclusion/README.md

 ## How to run the model
 Running the model requires two scripts in the 'Model run' folder, the 'SizebNPZD_v0.py' and the 'ModRun.py'.
 The first script is for decribing the model while the second script is for running the model.

 Other than these two scripts, one would also need datasets for environmental/physical forcing to the model, namely, the temperature, the irradiance and the nutrient concentration throughout the year.
-Default/example forcing data for this model can be found in the 'Data' folder.
+Default/example forcing data for this model can be found in the 'ModData' folder.